Bio7/bio7/README.md

 ### Built Bio7

-Bio7 is now available as a Maven Tycho built and can be created locally.
+Bio7 is now available as a Maven Tycho built (Windows, Linux, Mac) and can be created locally.

 All plugins and features are now available in one Github repository.